fleetdm/fleet/articles/interactive-entertainment-company-adopts-fleet-for-mdm.md

 ## Conclusion

 By switching to Fleet, it solved their critical challenges in device management, including integration with existing tools, cross-platform compatibility, and scalability.
 Fleet's Infrastructure-as-Code workflows, real-time querying, and automation eliminated manual inefficiencies and consolidated tools.
-With Fleet, the company improved visibility, enforced security policies, and managed thousands of devices with minimal performance impacts.
+With Fleet, the company improved visibility, enforced security policies, and managed thousands of devices without performance impacts.
 The smooth migration process and dedicated support made Fleet a practical, long-term solution for their complex, enterprise-level needs.

 <call-to-action></call-to-action>